-Regulation: 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A Primary energy consumption rates for new buildings (applicable to Wales only) Regulation: 26B Fabric performance values for new dwellings (applicable to Wales only)
+Regulation: 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A Primary energy consumption rates for new buildings (applicable to Wales only)

+Regulation: 26B Fabric performance values for new dwellings (applicable to Wales only)

-Comment: The product can contribute to satisfying these Regulations when compensating fabric/services measures are taken.
-See sections 7.2 and 7.3 of this Certificate.
+Comment: The products can contribute to satisfying these Regulations when compensating fabric/services measures are taken.
+See section 7.1 of this Certificate.